 The example design is designed to run on the IGLOO2 Evaluation Kit board.
-See the IGLOO2-Evaluation Kit for more information on IGLOO2 Evaluation Kit board.
+Refer to the IGLOO2-Evaluation Kit for more information.

-Setting-up the Hardware
+Setting Up the Hardware

 The following steps describe how to setup the hardware:

 1. Connect the jumpers on the IGLOO2 Evaluation Kit board as listed in Table 4.